 Individuals who create small websites solely for the purpose of flipping them for small amounts, shouldn’t be affected by this.
 They will still be able to operate out of markets like Flippa.
 The marketplace will be reduced significantly, though, and Flippa may lose revenues due the fact that they earn based on commission.
 While it is possible that they may offer a gateway between newly licensed brokers and customers, they may have to adjust their marketplace quite a bit in order to facilitate this change.

 I am quite sure that web brokers will be even more incentivized to start their own standalone businesses because more consumers will be forced to seek their services.
-You can learn more about the world of being a website broker at this link: http://www.incomediary.com/sell-with-a-website-broker
+Digital Exits is one such example of a stand alone website broker.

 As the world we live in becomes more reliant on technology and this vast entity we call the internet, governments are not only concerned with how to protect their citizens, but also on how they can cash in too.
 I certainly hope that such a policy does not come to pass.

 The federal government has started to take an active interest in curbing the freedom of individuals to modify, alter and change their iPhone.
 However for the average user who is interested in jailbreaking their iPhone then how this is viewed under the law is not widely known.

 In the past few years there has been a marked shift in the policy of the government from a laissez-faire attitude to the cell phone world to one where they are actively getting in involved.
 However is jailbreaking actually illegal in the US or is this just a scare tactic on behalf of the cell companies?